danielegirardi/lpdid/LPDID_CHANGELOG.md

 - The `e(dylags)` scalar, containing the number of first-differenced lags of the outcome used as covariates, mirroring `e(ylags)`, was promised by earlier versions but not actually produced.
 This was fixed in version 1.1.0.
-- When `rw` uses a weighted regression (ie, when no covariates or additional fixed effects are added), it had some imperfection in presence of missing values.
-The weights were computed in a sample that might not be identical to the estimation sample in presence of missing values.
-Moreover, under absorbing treatment, every pre-treatment horizon used the factor computed at horizon 0, so where the pre-treatment horizons rested on different samples because of missing values, the weights were wrong and rows outside the horizon-0 sample were dropped.
+- When `rw` uses a weighted regression (ie, when no covariates or additional fixed effects are added), it could have some imperfection in presence of missing values.
+  The weights were computed in a sample that might not be fully identical to the estimation sample in presence of missing values.
   All this is now fixed, so the weights are always computed on the correct estimation sample also in presence of missing values.
 - When `rw` uses a weighted regression (ie, when no covariates or additional fixed effects are added) and the user supplies their own weights, the user-supplied weights were not incorporated into the re-weighting factor.
 Now they are (as they should).